ROOBEE Price Hits $0.0012 on Major Exchanges (ROOBEE)

 Buying and Selling ROOBEE

-It is usually not currently possible to purchase alternative cryptocurrencies such as ROOBEE directly using U.S. dollars.
-Investors seeking to acquire ROOBEE should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ROOBEE using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as ROOBEE directly using US dollars.
+Investors seeking to trade ROOBEE should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ROOBEE using one of the exchanges listed above.

 Receive News & Updates for ROOBEE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ROOBEE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.